Kogarah

 Kogarah shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is notably high, with 32.4% of residents currently enrolled in formal education.
+Educational participation is high in the area, with 32.4% currently enrolled in formal education.
 This includes 8.7% in tertiary education, 7.8% in primary education, and 5.4% pursuing secondary education.

 Frequently Asked Questions - Education